Soapy7261/ZGC-For-Minecraft/README.md

 ## Suggested ZGC flags:
 ``java -Xms8G -Xmx8G -XX:+UnlockExperimentalVMOptions -XX:+UseZGC -XX:+DisableExplicitGC -XX:+AlwaysPreTouch -XX:+PerfDisableSharedMem -XX:-ZUncommit -XX:+ParallelRefProcEnabled -jar purpur.jar --nogui``

+Please keep in mind that using other flags will either:
+1. Increase general CPU usage and provide minimal GC performance gains
+2. Lower general CPU usage but have the possibility of the GC being overwhelmed.

+Overall, it's best to not change these flags unless you know exactly what you're doing and have a specific reason for changing them.
+The only known exception to this would be the -XX:+UseLargePages flag, which was not included due it needing some setup beforehand.

 ### Important notes:
 - Change -Xmx/-Xms to however much ram (In GBs) you wish to give the server.
 - Change purpur.jar to the name of the jar file you're using.